AdrishikharChowdhury/Data-Structure-And-Algorithm/Sorting/README.md

-# Sorting and Searching
+# Sorting

 ## Overview

-Sorting and searching are fundamental operations in computer science, crucial for efficient data management and retrieval.
-Sorting arranges data in a particular order, while searching finds specific data within a dataset.
+Sorting refers to rearranging elements in a specific order, typically ascending or descending.
+It is a fundamental operation in computer science, used to optimize processes such as searching, data analysis, and visualization.

 ---

-## Sorting
+## Sorting Algorithms

-Sorting refers to rearranging elements in a specific order, typically ascending or descending.

 ### Common Sorting Algorithms